 Future projects: work on the emotional impact of event perception, using fractal structure to relieve anxiety, the learning of editors over time, event perception changes between cultures, and a scientific exploration of aesthetics.

 Areas of Research Interest: Self-control; Careless Responding; Counterproductive Work Behavior; Job Performance; Selection; Early Career Success, School to Work Transitions; Occupational Health; Job Stress

 Ongoing Projects: Developing and validating self-control measures in student and early career populations; Validating Multi Student Performance Scale in US and minority sample

 Dr. Jim Conway

-Area of Research Interest: Open to studies on positive youth development; children
+Area of Research Interest: Open to studies on positive youth development; children with incarcerated parents

 Potential Projects: Interested in supervising theses focusing on positive youth development in general.
 I am particularly interested in supervising projects focusing on children with incarcerated parents, which is my main area of research.

 Area of Research Interest: Social Cognitive and Affective Neuroscience; and research interest that has a clinical component and/or developmental component.

 Ongoing Projects: online project aimed at examining social cognitive and affective skills in healthy individuals and individuals with schizotypy and autism traits (active before COVID).
 Validating a measure of emotion recognition in children; Collaboration in which we are examining social and affective information in schizophrenia and autism.